drtrt-org/give-svelte-store-previous-behaviour/README.md

 ## Types

-A number of types can be imported for use with TypeScript.
+A full set of types is available for TypeScript consumers.

 Full detail is available in the [dedicated Types documentation](https://github.com/drtrt-org/give-svelte-store-previous-behaviour/blob/main/docs/README.md).